 ”No one throws a bigger tantrum than a narcissist who’s losing control of someone else mind. ” E.S

 Always look calm and collected.

-Once you learn to do it, you’ll know their games and it’ll no longer affect you, it takes practice.
+Once you learn to do it, you’ll know their games, and it’ll no longer affect you.
+It takes practice.

-You can also use that line in a workplace, or a family member they hate.
-“You seem upset all the time are you ok?”
-Or “you always seem negative, are you ok?”
-They hate their faults and insecurities being pointed out and they will want to shift it onto you.
-Do not go off topic, that’s what they want.
+You can also use that line in a workplace or with a family member.
+A narcissist hate’s “You seem upset all the time, are you ok?”
+Or “You always seem negative, are you ok?”
+They hate their faults and insecurities being pointed out, and they will want to shift it onto you.
+Do not go off-topic.
+That’s what they want.